 Eilat’s new Ramon Airport has officially opened just north of the city Eilat as of January 21, 2019.
-The new Ramon Airport is set to replace the two existing airports in Eilat, Eilat City Airport and Ovda Airport, and create an impressive new international gateway to Southern Israel and the Red Sea.
+The new Ramon Airport has replaced the two existing airports in Eilat, Eilat City Airport and Ovda Airport, and create an impressive new international gateway to Southern Israel and the Red Sea.
 The Ramon Airport is expected to handle up to 2 million passengers a year upon opening with expansion allowing capacity of up to 4.2 million passengers by the year 2030.
-All domestic flights to the old Eilat City Airport from Tel Aviv and Haifa will now move to the new Eilat Ramon Airport, whilst the airport will also begin handling low-cost and charter flights from Europe which currently land in Ovda Airport, including flights from Ryanair, WizzAir, easyJet, Transavia, SAS, Finnair, Edelweiss, and Ural Airlines.
+All domestic flights to the old Eilat City Airport from Tel Aviv and Haifa have now moved to the new Eilat Ramon Airport, whilst the airport will also begin handling low-cost and charter flights from Europe which previously in Ovda Airport, including flights from Ryanair, WizzAir, Transavia, SAS, Finnair, Edelweiss, and Ural Airlines.

 Ramon Airport’s Terminal building is designed by Mann Shinar Architects and will handle 2 million passengers growing to 4 million passengers at a later stage.
 The terminal features all key facilities of a modern airport terminal including a duty-free store, foreign exchange, information, and transportation services.

 Ramon Airport Key Facts